 Once it’s done cooking, set it on a large cutting board to rest for about 10 minutes.
 This is where those last 5 degrees cook the meat to the ideal doneness.
 After the 10 minutes are up, grab a sharp knife and a fork and start slicing away.
 I like to do more of a shave on flank steak, but I’ve seen a number of people like to cut it in pieces about 1/4 to 1/2 an inch wide.
 Whatever way you like it is just fine.

-– This dish goes well with roasted veggies and a carb-y side, like baked potatoes or rice pilaf.
-Or with my Gluten Free Instant Pot Potato Salad.
+- This dish goes well with roasted veggies and a carb-y side.
+Try it with my Gluten Free Instant Pot Potato Salad, Corn Tomato Avocado Salad, or Turmeric Roasted Cauliflower.
 Any leftovers (if you have them) also work well in a sandwich or salad.

-If you try out this Gluten Free Flank Steak Marinade with Tamari recipe (or any other recipe) then don’t forget to rate the recipe and let me know how it went in the comments below.
-Seriously, I love hearing from you!
+If you try this Asian Steak Marinade recipe (or any other recipe) then don’t forget to rate the recipe and let me know how it went in the comments below!

 Gluten Free Flank Steak Marinade with Tamari